-It is recommended that, in addition, a chest protector and other padding which protects shoulders, elbows, hip joints and knees (all compulsory for Ice Speedway), be worn.
-For chest and hip joints, the padding should comply with prEN 1621-3 and EN 1621-1, respectively.
+It is recommended that, in addition, a chest protector and other padding which protects shoulders, elbows, hip joints and knees (all compulsory for Ice Speedway and for Flat Track in case the clothing is thinner than 1 mm), be worn.
+For chest and hip joints, the padding should comply with prEN 1621-3 (or EN 14021) and EN 1621-1, respectively.